SayakMukhopadhyay/rpi-k8s-cluster/docs/MANUAL.md

         --leaderElection \
         --enableLoadBalancer | sudo tee /etc/kubernetes/manifests/kube-vip.yaml
     ```
-12. Finally, we initialise the cluster using `kubeadm init`.
+12. (**MASTER ONLY**) Finally, we initialise the cluster using `kubeadm init`.
 We need to ensure that the installed kubernetes version is the same as kubeadm.
 So, first do
     ```sh
     KUBE_VERSION=$(sudo kubeadm version -o short)
     ```